“Should I hire a marketing agency or an in-house marketing person?”

-Positives of Hiring a Marketing Agency
+Benefits of Hiring a Marketing Agency

 Variety of Skills and Resources

-An agency allows your company's leaders to be "hands-of", compared to managing an in-house marketing team.
+An agency allows your company's leaders to be "hands-off" compared to managing an in-house marketing team.

-When you combine salary, benefits, overhead and administrative costs you're spending much more than what an agency would cost you.
+When you combine salary, benefits, overhead, and administrative costs, you're spending much more than what an agency would cost you.
 You should also consider turnover at that position and the time required to hire and train a new person.

-Negatives of Hiring a Marketing Agency
+Potential Downfalls of Hiring an Agency

 Agencies Have Other Clients